xxxxyyyy80008/xxxxyyyy80008.github.io/docs/alpha-research/framework/walkforward-analysis.md

 *   **Stale Data Pruning:** Orders are automatically cancelled if market data is missing for a specific timestamp, preventing "ghost fills" on stale quotes.

 ---

-## 6. Holdout Validation

-Following the Walk-Forward process, the final selected parameter configuration is tested on a **Holdout Dataset**.
-This data is strictly quarantined and is never exposed to the optimization engine.

-Performance convergence between the **Walk-Forward Test Set** and the **Holdout Set** serves as the final confirmation of strategy validity.
-A significant divergence in the Holdout period indicates that the Walk-Forward process itself was implicitly tuned (a phenomenon known as "meta-overfitting"), and the strategy is discarded.